The Great British Bake Off

 As regular readers will be aware, we’re on a mission to share our human performance expertise with the world.
 We’ve been working for a while in Australia and had a lot of fun and a lot of impact, working with customers down under for the last few years – so much so, that we’re aiming to add to that group of customers and trusted performance partners.

-Last week saw the now annual tradition of Black Friday and the start in earnest of the Christmas Shopping season.
+Recently we saw the annual tradition of Black Friday and the start in earnest of the Christmas Shopping season.
 For some, Black Friday is a chance to get competitive and snap up the best deals.
 For those type of folk, it’s a mere warm up act for the post-Christmas sales.
 For others, it’s an indicator that we better get thinking about present buying and start preparing for a ritual we’d rather not have in our lives.

 If you’re a tennis fan you’ll have been suffering post-Wimbledon blues last week.
 It was another classic Wimbledon – imperfect weather conditions, some surprising upsets and a few memorable on-court battles.
 As ever, there was plenty of high performance learning to be taken from the fortnight – and this week, we’re sharing our picks of the best.